Notice of Annual General Meeting 2022 of Catena Media plc

 • No external guests will be invited to the Meeting;

 • No refreshments will be served prior to or after the Annual General Meeting;

 • Merely a shorter speech will be held by the CEO on the Annual General Meeting;

 • The Annual General Meeting will be conducted in the shortest possible time without limiting the rights of the shareholders.

 • Kindly review the information and recommendations issued by the Maltese Ministry for Health (https://deputyprimeminister.gov.mt/en/health-promotion/covid-19/Pages/landing-page.aspx).

-The continued spread of the Corona virus (COVID-19) and its effects are still difficult to assess with certainty and Catena is closely following the developments.
-If any further precautionary measures in relation to the Annual General Meeting must be taken, information thereof will be published on the company’s webpage
+The continued spread of the Corona virus (COVID-19) and its effects are still difficult to assess with certainty, so the Company is closely and continuously following developments.
+If any further precautionary measures in relation to the Annual General Meeting must be taken, information thereof will be published on the Company’s webpage

 Attendance and voting

 - To be entitled to attend and vote at the Meeting (and for the Company to be able to determine the number of votes that may be cast), shareholders must be entered in the register of members maintained by Euroclear Sweden AB on 23 April 2022.